 2. Ask them to wash their face with cool water if they are crying or sound like they are very emotionally riled up.
 If it is in person, walk with them to the washroom.
 I’ve definitely had some serious cries in my life.
 Bawling to the point of it’s hard to catch my breath.
 My sister would often tell me this before I even said anything.
 “Go wash your face.”
 I swear over time her reaction went from a nice one to a “you know what to do first” tone.

 3. If you are okay with it, hold them while they cry.
 This is a bit much and depends on if you are comfortable and they are okay with it as well.
 Sometimes you just need an embrace!
 My sister would sometimes hold me while I cried.
 This is obviously only possible if you live together.
-You should probably both wear a mask to be safe.

 4. Take them for a walk (if you can practice physical distancing or you’re living with the person already).
 I loved when my sister did this and it helped me calm down so quickly.
+The fresh air on your face and in your lungs feels like hope and renewal.*

 6. Speaking of food!
 Cook for them and drop it off.
 People don’t realize how exhausting having a mental illness is, it is such a strain on your mind AND body.
 Food eliminates having to worry about cooking that day! (desserts are welcomed because, they are desserts).